From SOA to Macroservices

 Given all of this, if ‘Macroservices’ are to describe an architectural pattern other than ‘SOA-again’ – and there is clearly no need for a new term if this is not to be the case – then this new term should be applied to architectural patterns that do not depend upon point-to-point communication, or rigid API signatures.
-That’s a lucky coincidence, because exactly such a term is needed today for a rapidly growing new pattern: ‘Event-Driven Architecture’ (EDA).
+That’s a lucky coincidence, because exactly such a term is needed today for a rapidly growing new paradigm: ‘Event-Driven Architecture’ (EDA).
 EDA not only makes no use whatsoever of point-to-point communication, in this Architecture, the Publisher doesn’t even know whether or not there is a Subscriber(s); the Publisher has no chance whatsoever of guessing at the particular API signature that might be used for the (event-triggered) API calls that could follow on the Subscriber systems (each of which might support different API versions).
 For those who claimed in the past that API-versioning is a difficult problem to coordinate in the tightly-bound point-to-point communication paths of SOA – and far more so in the (tech-savvy) world of microservices – I suspect that tears may already be beginning to form when they consider the far greater API-versioning complexity – across disparate, unknown Subscriber systems – now appearing in the new world of Event-Driven Architectures.

-Fortunately, in ERP-centric contexts, microservice patterns never made sense; there is not at all the same need for Continuous Integration/Continuous Delivery, so the added complexity never made sense – microservices apparently don’t even make sense for the far more complex solutions needed by Uber today.
+Fortunately, in ERP-centric contexts, microservices never made sense; there is not at all the same need for Continuous Integration/Continuous Delivery, so the added complexity never made sense – microservices apparently don’t even make sense for the far more complex solutions needed by Uber today.
 Conversely, in this newly dawning era of EDA, it is necessary to co-opt and claim ownership of the recently coined term – ‘Macroservices’ – to describe the services of those decoupled and distributed architectures that absolutely cannot be founded upon rigid API signatures (and which as such represent the antithesis of SOA services).

 Like SOA, (well-sized) Macroservices should typically be at Entity-Level: eg SalesOrder (.Create/.Change/.Delete); this is exactly where the ‘Macro’ becomes important.
 If these new services are to pass the ACID test, in the example just given, the SalesOrder must be either fully Created/Changed/Deleted (in the same LUW), or left completely unchanged (at which point in time the Entity must again be unlocked by its host) – compare this to microservices.
 As all Macroservices will be asynchronous, it is also true that all exposed entities should be resident on a single node: if an Entity Diagram suggests that the same Entity Type is hosted across multiple systems, you have a problem – not necessarily the case with synchronous-SOA.
 Such a ‘Macroservices’ pattern should therefore also lead to greater consolidation of back-end systems.